CharlesHolbrow/gpt-from-scratch/README.md

 # GPT from scratch

 These are my notes from following along with [Andrej Karpathy great transformer tutorial video][video].
 You probably want his repo, not mine.
-Writing the code myself is just a way to make sure I properly understand how it all works, and provides a familar playground to experiment and study.
+Writing the code myself is just a way to help me learn, and provide a familar playground to experiment and study.

 References: